berkealgul/RRT-processing/README.md

 ## Aditional Notes
 - Obstacle system is not working as intended hence i do not recommend to add obstacles
-- Since new node generation is purely done with RNG finding path can take time or even cant find it most of times.
+- Since new node generation is purely done with RNG, finding path can take time even cant find it most of times.